EA reveals crazy Battlefield: Portal sandbox mode for Battlefield 2042

 “We see the sandbox as a big part of the future of Battlefield 2042,” Grass said.

 EA showed off a community mod featuring a squad of four players from 2042 taking on 32 soldiers (armed with weapons from 1942) on the Caspian Border map dubbed Quality vs. Quantity by Gabytron.
-Robotman by [Redacted] also features one tank against 20 bots.
+Robotman by [Redacted] also features 1 tank against 20 bots.
 Battlefield 2042’s open beta will launch in September.

-The mode will have more than 40 weapons across three different theaters of war, with guns like the M1 Garand, Panzerschreck, G3, M416 and more.
-Vehicles include the Spitfire and B17 Bomber make their return alongside modern hardware such as the Quad Bike and Little Bird.
+The mode will have more than 40 weapons over three different theaters of war, with guns like the M1 Garand, Panzerschreck, G3, M416 and more.
+Vehicles such as World War II’s Spitfire and B-17 Bomber make their return alongside modern hardware such as the Quad Bike and Little Bird.
 It has more than 30 gadgets, including reconnaissance items such as the MAV and Radio Beacon will be available as gadget selections alongside the Defibrillator and EOD Bot.
 Portal will be ready at launch.

 Classic Factions will be making their return in portal as you remember them, allowing you the ability to mix and match between seven different armies from the Classic titles as well as Battlefield 2042’s Specialists and Battlefield 3’s various soldier roles such as assault, engineer, support, and recon.